-- A visible \spadesuit icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - A visible op icon indicates that the Scan Tool is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
+- A visible db icon indicates that the Scan Tool is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
 A solid Monitor icon indicates the associated Monitor has run and completed its testing.
 A blinking Monitor icon indicates the associated Monitor has not run and completed its testing. - The upper left hand corner of the display shows the DTC and number of the code currently being displayed and the total number of codes retrieved.
 The upper right hand corner shows whether or not the displayed code commanded the MIL on.
 If the code being displayed is a PENDING code, the PENDING icon is shown.
-If the code being displayed is a PERMANENT code, the PERMANENT icon is shown.
+If the code being displayed is a PERMANENT icon is shown.